LincaMarius/ISAP-1_Control_Unit/README.md

 -	SU = SUB * T6

 ### Adding the OUT instruction
-We add the OUT instruction that has the following boolean equations for the signals that are active when this instruction is executed:
+We add the OUT instruction that has the following Boolean equations for the signals that are active when this instruction is executed:
 -	EP = T1
 -	LAR = T1
 -	CP = T2